when i tried to get into college 2014

 the sunny winter climate, the sounds of Chileno po, and the surroundings.
 I am

 amazed at the beauty I see everywhere.
-In Springfield
+In Springfield Chile

 For me, being constantly